pR0Ps/addtask/README.md

 ### Local

 Symlink or move the script into a folder in your $PATH.
-Feel free to take off the '.py' extension as well
+Feel free to take off the '.py' extension as well.

 ## Usage Examples